-- Pay stubs for the last three (3) months from the employer.
+- Pay stubs for the last three (3) months from your employer.

 - Five (5) letters of reference, dated and addressed to the Governor.

-- Reports from the community parole officer or probation officer addressing adjustment to community placement.
+- Reports from your community parole officer or probation officer addressing adjustment to community placement.

 - Discharge documents.